omundy/dig245-critical-web-design/topics-development-environment.md

 ## Slack

 - Class communication will happen via [Slack](https://slack.com/)
 - Download the desktop and mobile app and enable notifications.
+You will receive an invitation to join the class Slack.

+## Command line

+- The command line allows you to control your computer via a text interface.
+- Complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course) before proceeding.